Climate network and complexity based El Ni\~no forecast for 2022: Abstract

 \section{Abstract}

-The El~Ni\~no Southern Oscillation (ENSO) is the most important driver of interannual climate variability and can trigger extreme weather events and disasters in various parts of the globe.
+The El~Ni\~no Southern Oscillation (ENSO) is the most important driver of interannual global climate variability and can trigger extreme weather events and disasters in various parts of the globe.
 Recently, we have developed two approaches for the early forecasting of El~Ni\~no. The climate network-based approach allows forecasting the onset of an El~Ni\~no event about 1 year ahead \cite{Ludescher2013}.
 The complexity-based approach allows additionally to forecast the magnitude of an upcoming El~Ni\~no event in the calendar year before \cite{Meng2019}.
-Here we communicate the forecasts of both methods for 2021.
-The methods indicate a high probability (about 89\% and 90\%, respectively) for the absence of an El~Ni\~no in 2021.
+Here we communicate the forecasts of both methods for 2022.